Chamaedorea: planting, care

 Where to Plant Them?

 Most Chamaedoreas require warmth.
 They are very sensitive to cold, tolerating only -1 to -4°C at most, and only briefly.
-This is why, in our latitudes, they are easier to acclimatise in pots in a conservatory or bright room rather than in the ground.
-This type of palm tree can only be planted in the ground in the most sheltered gardens of the Côte d’Azur or the Atlantic coast.
-Provide them with a sheltered position, protected from cold and dry winds in partial shade, as they dislike harsh sunlight.
-The ideal is to place them under the canopy of large trees.
+This is why, in our latitudes, they are easier to acclimatise in pots in a conservatory or a bright room rather than in open ground.
+This type of palm can only be planted in open ground in the most sheltered gardens of the French Riviera or the Atlantic coast.
+Provide them with a sheltered spot, protected from cold and dry winds, in partial shade, as they dislike harsh sunlight.
+The ideal location is under the canopy of large trees.

-In frost-free regions, they appreciate a soil that remains slightly moist, light, rich in compost, and well-drained.
+In frost-free regions, they appreciate soil that is consistently slightly moist, light, rich in compost, and well-drained.

-Elsewhere, they can be grown in pots to adorn the terrace during the warmer months and should be moved to a frost-free location in colder regions or make for a beautiful orangery plant indoors.
-In this case, place your pot in a very bright spot, the Chamaedorea adapts to any heated room between 12 and 20°C maximum (never below 10°C), while avoiding direct sunlight, nearby radiators, and draughts.
+Elsewhere, they can be grown in pots to adorn the terrace during the warmer months and should be moved to a frost-free shelter in colder regions or make for a stunning orangery plant indoors.
+In this case, place your pot in a very bright spot, as the Chamaedorea adapts to any heated room between 12 and 20°C maximum (never below 10°C), while avoiding direct sunlight, nearby radiators, and draughts.
 Indoors, they prefer filtered light, sheltered from the sun’s scorching rays.

-In the ground, Chamaedoreas naturally integrate into an exotic border or as a standalone feature on a short grass meadow.
-As these are compact palms, they are easy to grow in a large pot, which you can place, for example, on a terrace or balcony to add a stunning exotic touch.
+In open ground, Chamaedoreas naturally blend into the heart of an exotic bed or stand alone on a short grass meadow.
+As these are compact palms, they are easy to grow in a large pot, which you can place, for example, on a terrace or balcony to add a magnificent exotic touch.

 When to Plant Chamaedoreas?

 We recommend planting Chamaedoreas in spring, around March to May, after the last frosts.
-In pots, you can plant until September.
+In pots, you can plant them as late as September.

 Chamaedorea elegans (© Dick Culbert)